CarelessInternet/NodeBot/privacy_policy.md

 ## Disclaimer

 The information here may not always be up to date.
-If it isn't up to date, feel free to join the [support server](https://discord.gg/rrfDTbcPvF) and tell me or open an issue here on GitHub.<br>
+If it isn't up to date, feel free to join the [support server](https://discord.gg/rrfDTbcPvF) and tell about it or open an issue here on GitHub.<br>
-Last Updated: September 11, 2021
+Last Updated: 05 December 2021

 ## What do you mean by "Discord Data?"